 < Return to Foundation's main information page

-The PBGV Health & Rescue Foundation wants every PBGV to be examined by a board-certified veterinary ophthalmologist in 2019.
+The PBGV Health & Rescue Foundation wants every PBGV to be examined by a board-certified veterinary ophthalmologist through 2020.
 The PBGV community has heard a lot about primary open angle glaucoma (POAG) in PBGVs.
 However, POAG is not the only eye problem that afflicts PBGVs.
 PBGVs are occasionally born with persistent pupillary membranes or develop cataracts, lens luxation, or non-POAG forms of glaucoma.

 To reward owners who take their PBGVs for an eye exam, the PBGVCA Health Committee drew up an eye exam recommendation and the PBGV Health & Rescue Foundation voted to provide the following incentive: